 Pipe Cameras

-Specially designed waterproof video cameras for drain systems are called pipe cameras.
+Specially designed waterproof video cameras for drainage systems are called pipe cameras.
 These cameras are mounted to sewage snakes, which can push through pipelines and reach otherwise inaccessible pipes to do visual inspections.
-These cameras may be inserted into nearly any pipe, underground, or behind a wall.
-With the use of these cameras, plumbers can confidently locate the root of any issues rather than relying on informed guesswork.
-One of the most employed pieces of equipment is the pipe camera, also known as the drain line camera.
+Pipe cameras play a crucial role in identifying blocked drains and locating the root of clogs within the plumbing system, helping plumbers address issues effectively.
+These cameras may be inserted into nearly any pipe, whether underground or behind a wall.

 Drain Snakes